 As a champion of Australian music, Emma has toured Australia on multiple occasions with programs that consisted of specially commissioned Australian works.
 These performances featured collaborations with Australian artists including Nexas Quartet and the Hourglass Ensemble.
-Emma has performed in recital in Brisbane, Sydney, Canberra, Melbourne, and Hobart and has performed internationally in the USA, the UK, and France.
+Emma has performed in recital in Brisbane, Sydney, Canberra, Melbourne, and Hobart and has performed internationally in the USA, the UK, France, Ukraine, and Croatia.
 She is a regular on the industry conference scene with performances at three World Saxophone Congresses (Zagreb 2018, Strasbourg 2015, St Andrews 2012), the Australasian Saxophone and Clarinet Conference (Sydney 2013), and the Australian Clarinet and Saxophone Festival (Melbourne 2011).
 Emma has completed two solo tours across Australia - Shimmer in 2016 and East Coast Tour in 2014 - which both featured new compositions for solo saxophone by young Australian composers.

 Emma has studied primarily with Barry Bobart at the Queensland Conservatorium of Music.
 As a student at the Universite Europeene de Saxophone in 2010 and 2011, Emma has also studied with Claude Delangle, Arno Bornkamp, Vincent David, Damien Royanais, Masataka Hirano, Christian Wirth, Phillip Braquart, Lars Mlekuesch, the Diastema Saxophone Quartet, and the Habanera Saxophone Quartet.